sagarjaink/apify-mcp-server/README.md

     }
 }
 ```
-Alternatively, you can use simple python [client_see.py](https://github.com/apify/actor-mcp-server/tree/main/src/examples/client_sse.py) or test the server using `curl` </> commands.
+Alternatively, you can use [clientSse.ts](https://github.com/apify/actor-mcp-server/tree/main/src/examples/clientSse.ts) script or test the server using `curl` </> commands.

 1. Initiate Server-Sent-Events (SSE) by sending a GET request to the following URL:
     ```